 Best Universities for MBA in Japan

-The B-Schools offering MBA in Japan have been recognized all over the world for their expert management education, training, internship and practical learning opportunities along with highly flexible study curriculum.
+The B-Schools offering MBA in Japan have been recognised all over the world for their expert management education, training, internship and practical learning opportunities.
 In particular, the curriculum is built around the core, specialised tracks and electives that help individuals to gain a solid foundation of business management as well as expertise in fields like Finance, Strategy, IT, Entrepreneurship, Project Management and so forth.
-A considerable majority of graduates prefer to work in Japan itself.
 Tabulated below are the names of some famous universities offering postgraduate programs:

 Name of University | City | Courses |